The transmission spectrum of the potentially rocky planet L 98-59 c: PSG Atmospheric Modeling and Retrieval

-For this simulation we omitted aerosols, clouds, haze, etc. and removed all molecules other than the two we wished to explore for any given simulation.
+For this simulation we omitted aerosols, (clouds, haze, etc) and removed all molecules other than the two we wished to explore for any given simulation.
 The structure of the atmosphere was described in PSG by specifying for each layer the pressure (bars), temperature (K), and the abundances of atmospheric constituents with respect to the total gas content.
 For each gas, layer-by-layer integrated column densities (molecules m$^{-2}$) were then computed along the transit slant paths employing a pseudo-spherical and refractive geometry.
-We assumed the molecule abundance did not vary with temperature nor pressure, but rather was held consistent throughout the atmosphere.
-However, pressure and temperature were varied throughout the atmosphere using the \cite{Parmentier2014} model.
+We assumed the molecule abundance was held to a consistent volume mixing ratio throughout the atmosphere; however, the temperature-pressure profile was defined using the \cite{Parmentier2014} analytic grey opacity model.